TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/overview.md

 ---
 ## Overview
-With *Tyk Streams*, you can easily connect to various event brokers and streaming platforms, such as [Apache Kafka](https://github.com/TykTechnologies/tyk-pro-docker-demo/tree/kafka), MQTT, AMQP etc. and expose them as managed API endpoints to internal and external consumers.
+With *Tyk Streams*, you can easily connect to event brokers and streaming platforms, such as [Apache Kafka](https://github.com/TykTechnologies/tyk-pro-docker-demo/tree/kafka), and expose them as managed API endpoints to internal and external consumers.

 <div style="display: flex; justify-content: center;">